dasarpai/old.dasarpai.github.io/_wiablog/2016-02-25-An-Example-Of-Web-Of-Problems.md

 ---

 ![An Example Of Web Of Problems](/assets/images/wiapost/5011-An-Example-Of-Web-Of-Problems.jpg)

-## An Example Of Web Of Problems
+# An Example Of Web Of Problems

-Namaste,

 Whatever can wrong, will go wrong.
 Today I wanted to file my Annual GST return and this is what happened to me.
 I don’t know whether this much ever happened to any of you!